Actress Eileen Grubba Advocates for Inclusion from Hollywood to the Boardroom

 "How is that person supposed to have the same opportunity, unless we have really open minded people doing those interviews, welcoming them and making them feel safe?
 They may have the skills, but they don't have the same confidence level because they haven't been given the same number of opportunities to master it."

 Grubba sums up the necessity for putting more people with disabilities in film and television by saying,

 "It all happens faster when we see it on T.V.
 Commercials, film, all media, when we see disability represented fairly and in a positive light, a real, true light, that's when we're going to open up the world to including the other 20% of our population who I believe are our greatest problem solvers.
 We've been keeping out our problem solvers for far too long."

 To learn more about Eileen Grubba's story and her work as an advocate for people with disabilities, click here to read our full interview: An Interview with Disability Inclusion Advocate Eileen Grubba.

-*News Release by Disability Solutions: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+(i)This information is from an external source (Disability Solutions).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.